jmartsch/pw-lang-de/README.md

 ## Contribute to the language pack

 You have discovered a spelling mistake?
-You have a suggestion for an alternative word?
+You have a suggestion for an alternative word or sentence?
 Or a translation makes no sense at all?

-Great, then follow the instructions in the repo https://github.com/jmartsch/processwire-language-pack-helper
+Great, then please follow the instructions in the repo https://github.com/jmartsch/processwire-language-pack-helper and submit a pull request, or create an issue here.

-It comes with a full ProcessWire installation and allows you to easily update the translations.
+The processwire-language-pack-helper comes with a full ProcessWire installation and allows you to easily update the translations.